Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems

 The primary function of cepstral analysis is to treat precisely this low-frequency region where the denoising techniques fail.
 To illustrate the effectiveness of this approach, we refer to Figure~\ref{f_cepstral_at_work}, where we illustrate the thermal conductivity evaluation procedure for the ZB nanowire.
 The low-frequency power spectrum in Figure~\ref{f_cepstral_at_work}a features the actual conductivity value from $S(\nu=0)$, which is the same as the solution for the direct integral before denoising the spectrum.
 As only the low-frequency region is of interest, Ercole et al. \cite{ercole_accurate_2017,ercole_sportran_2022} suggest setting a frequency cutoff after the first prominent feature in the spectrum.
 However, since we do not include the convective contribution causing the higher frequency features, we set the cutoff to a relatively low value of \SI{0.5}{\tera\hertz}.

-To denoise the power spectrum, we first form the $\mathrm{AIC}_c$ as a function of cepstral coefficients and obtain its minimum, as shown in Figure~\ref{f_cepstral_at_work}b.
+To denoise the power spectrum, we first form the $\mathrm{AIC}_c$ as a function of the number of cepstral coefficients and obtain its minimum, as shown in Figure~\ref{f_cepstral_at_work}b.
 The filtered spectrum based on that optimal number of cepstral coefficients is then shown in Figure~\ref{f_cepstral_at_work}a, with a clearly much reduced level of noise.

-It becomes clear that the $\mathrm{AIC}_c$ has a not insignificant flat area and in many simulations it features several local minima.
-The global minimum can easily change with increased simulation time, which is why we do not base our final thermal conductivity result on the minimum alone but rather employ model averaging, a technique commonly used in model selection \cite{burnham_multimodel_2004}.
-For this, we attribute weights $w_i$ to each model (each number of cepstral coefficients)
+It becomes clear that the $\mathrm{AIC}_c$ has a meaningful flat area and in many simulations it features several local minima.
+The global minimum can easily change with increased simulation time, which is why we do not base our final thermal conductivity result on the minimum alone but rather employ model averaging over several results for different numbers of cepstral coefficients as defined in equation~\eqref{e_kappa_cepstral}.